subfusc/datamaskin/docs/kos-karma.md

 ## Commands
 - `+1 [object]` Add karma to something.
 - `-1 [object]` Remove karma from something.
-- `karma_en` Show english text with details about  karma for a object.
+- `karma_en` Show english text with details about  karma for an object.
-- `karma` Show norwegian text with details about karma for a object.
+- `karma` Show a norwegian text with details about karma for an object.
 - `karmaprec` Show the same text as the above just with higher precision on the calculated total.
-- `hikarma`, `high` Show the top scorers in the channel
+- `hikarma`, `high` Show the top scorers in the channel.
-- `lokarma`, `low` Show the bottom scorers in a channel
+- `lokarma`, `low` Show the bottom scorers in a channel.
-- `høy`, `snill` Show the top scorer with norwegian text.
+- `høy`, `snill` Show the top scorers with norwegian text.
 - `lav`, `slem` Show the bottom scorers with norwegian text.
 - `rmkarma [object]` An admin kan remove all karma from an object, in case of trolls.